MartinMeng008/COMP590HW2/README.md

 (c) Greg likes bananas and cherries.
 (d) Hank likes apples , bananas , and dates.
 ```

-We have 4 kids and 4 fruits.
+Answer: We have 4 kids and 4 fruits.
 Every kid likes 2 to 3 kinds of fruits.

     Step 1: make constants for kids and fruits.
     Step 2: add constraints that formulate.